Nature’s Variety Instinct Dog Food receives the Advisor’s top tier rating of 5 stars.

 The Bottom Line

-Judging by its ingredients alone, Nature’s Variety Instinct appears to be an above-average canned dog food.
+Judging by its ingredients alone, Nature’s Variety Instinct canned dog food looks like an above-average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Even when you consider the protein-boosting effect of the peas, this looks like the profile of a wet food containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed and peas, this looks like the profile of a wet product containing a notable amount of meat.

-Nature’s Variety Instinct is a grain-free canned dog food using a notable amount of novel meats as its main sources of animal protein, thus earning the brand 5 stars.
+Nature’s Variety Instinct is a meat-based canned dog food using a notable amount of various species as its main sources of animal protein, thus earning the brand 5 stars.

 Those looking for a nice kibble to go with this product may wish to visit our review of Nature’s Variety Instinct dry dog food.